Toby-Sanders-101/Callywith_College_Raspberry_Pi_Competition_2024/README.md

 ## Setup
 1. Turn on the Raspberry Pi and connect to the Internet
 2. Download and unzip this repository
+3. Make sure all the necessary packages are installed on the Raspberry Pi.
+Modify *chatterbot_corpus/data/custom/myown.yml* as described above
-3. Set up the parts as shown below:
+4. Set up the parts as shown below:

 <img src="diagram.png" width="300" height="400"/> <img src="image.png" width="300" height="400"/>

 > [!WARNING]
 > Remove the DC power supply at this point because having this connected while the Pico is connected to the computer could damage the electronics

-4. If the Pico is already using MicroPython, use the USB-to-microUSB cable to connect the Pico to the Raspberry Pi.
+5. If the Pico is already using MicroPython, use the USB-to-microUSB cable to connect the Pico to the Raspberry Pi.
 Otherwise, [install MicroPython](https://micropython.org/download/RPI_PICO_W/) first
-5. Open Thonny and select the Pico (RP2040) as the interpreter
+6. Open Thonny and select the Pico (RP2040) as the interpreter
-6. Transfer the Pico's code (from this repository) to the Pico
+7. Transfer the Pico's code (from this repository) to the Pico
-7. Modify lines 14 and 15 in *Pico_W_Code/main.py* so it can connect to your network (this must be the same LAN that the Raspberry Pi is connected to)
+8. Modify lines 14 and 15 in *Pico_W_Code/main.py* so it can connect to your network (this must be the same LAN that the Raspberry Pi is connected to)
-8. Run main.py on the Pico.
+9. Run main.py on the Pico.
 Make a note of the first IP address (of the array of addresses) printed in the Shell
-9. Set line 9 in *Raspberry_Pi_Code/socket_client.py* to `pico = socket.getaddrinfo(addr,80)` where *addr* is the string of the Pico's IP address
+10. Set line 9 in *Raspberry_Pi_Code/socket_client.py* to `pico = socket.getaddrinfo(addr,80)` where *addr* is the string of the Pico's IP address
-10. Remove the USB cable and reattach the DC power supply - it is all set up and ready for use now!
+11. Remove the USB cable and reattach the DC power supply - it is all set up and ready for use now!

 ## Instruction